TongYiyi11/evasion/README.md

 # evasion

-This is the implementation of the architecture for the [evasion game](http://cs.nyu.edu/courses/fall17/CSCI-GA.2965-001/evasion.html).
-Any questions, requests, or bug reporting, please contact me at et1503@nyu.edu or via class mailing list!
+This is the implementation of the architecture for the [evasion game](https://cs.nyu.edu/courses/fall21/CSCI-GA.2965-001/evasion.html).
+Any questions, requests, or bug reporting, please contact us at yt2239@nyu.edu or yl7452@nyu.edu.

 # Requirements